GPurgatorio/Master-Computer-Science-ICT/README.md

 The switch has a firmware and two slots for the OS images.
 When updating in the first slot we store the old OS image, in the second slot the new one.

 **NFV** Network Functions Virtualization (5G mostly NFV based)
-THe data plain is connected to a DC's VM which acts as a control plane.
+The data plain is connected to a DC's VM which acts as a control plane.

 # Disks and Storage
-After the fabric, another fondamental component of a datacenter is the storage.
+After the fabric, another fundamental component of a datacenter is the storage.
 The storage can be provided with various tecnologies.
-The simple one is that the disk are put inside each servers and are used as we use the disk on our laptop.
-Of course it is not useful fs we have a bunch of data to manage, and some networking solution can be better to use.
+The simple one is that the disks are put inside each servers and are used as we use the disk on our laptop.
+Of course it is not useful if we have a bunch of data to manage, and some networking solution can be better to use.

 ## Interfaces